DataDog/documentation/content/en/synthetics/cicd_testing/ci_results_explorer.md

 | `Branch`    | The branch associated with the batch.     |
 | `Commit SHA`| The commit SHA associated with the batch. |

-**CI** facets allow you to filter on CI related attributes of your batches:
+**CI** facets allow you to filter on CI-related attributes of your batches:

 | Facet          | Description                                 |
 |----------------|---------------------------------------------|